Business -> Retention of books and records by a business

-Source documents include (but are not limited to) invoices for purchases and sales, deposit slips, cheques, and contracts.
-These books and records are used to prepare financial statements of the business, which must be prepared according to generally accepted accounting principles (GAAP).
-Recent changes in accounting standards means that now, financial statements must be prepared according to International Financial Reporting Standards (IFRS) or Accounting Standards for Private Enterprises (ASPE).
+Source documents include (but are not limited to) invoices for purchases and sales, deposit slips, cheques, contracts, and trade confirmations for investment purchases and sales.
+These books and records are used to prepare financial statements of the business, which previously had to be prepared according to generally accepted accounting principles (GAAP).
+Changes in accounting standards mean that now financial statements must be prepared according to International Financial Reporting Standards (IFRS) or Accounting Standards for Private Enterprises (ASPE).

 Some corporate records must be kept until two years after the day the corporation is dissolved.
 These records include:

 The books and records may only be destroyed earlier than this with the permission of the Minister.
 This can be requested by filing CRA's form T137, Request for Destruction of Books and Records.

 For 5 helpful tips you should keep in mind in case you're ever subject to an audit, see Tax Chick Tips on Surviving an Audit.
 In our opinion, an audit will always be easier if you try to make sure you always have audit-ready books and records.

 Bill C-86 Budget Implementation Act, 2018, No. 2, which received Royal Assent on December 13, 2018, modifies the Canada Business Corporation Act to add s.
 21.1 which specifies that a corporation must maintain a register of "individuals with significant control over the corporation".
 This register must include:

 Bill C-86 also adds s.
 2.1 which provides definitions for individuals with significant control, joint ownership or control, and significant number of shares.
 See the link above to Bill C-86 for the details.
 The changes in Bill C-86 came into force June 13, 2019, which was 6 months after Royal Assent of the Bill.

 Keeping Records - includes information on electronic records